Rdeaki/Note-Taker/README.md

 ## Description

 A simple note taker app built using an express.js back-end.
+Allows user's to save and delet notes, aswell as accessing all saved notes whenver the page is closed and reopened.

 ## User Story
 ```